pointw-dev/hypermea/src/hypermea/doc/README.md

 ## Using the API

 `{$project_name}` is built with [Eve](https://docs.python-eve.org/en/stable/) and enhanced by [hypermea](https://github.com/pointw-dev/hypermea).
 What follows is a list of some of the features provided by Eve.
 You can learn more from its [feature documentation](https://docs.python-eve.org/en/stable/features.html).
-There are more info and resources in this project [confluence page](https://cri.atlassian.net/wiki/spaces/I/pages/348291073/Introduction+to+Python+Eve+Cerberus+hypermea).

 ### Pagination